 Motor skills are divided into two categories.
-Thick motor skills include a child’s ability to lift his head while lying on his stomach, to roll over from his back to his stomach.
+Thick motor skills include a child’s ability to lift his head while lying on his stomach and roll over from his back to his stomach.

-Fine motor skills include the ability to grab, transfer an object from one hand to another, point to an object, follow a toy or person with the eyes, or feed.
+Fine motor skills include grabbing, transferring an object from one hand to another, pointing to an object, following a toy or person with the eyes, or feeding.

-Hypotonic children are slow to develop these skills, and parents should contact their pediatrician if they notice such delays or if their child seems to lack muscle control, especially if the child previously appeared to have normal muscle control.
+Hypotonic children are slow to develop these skills.
+Parents should contact their pediatrician if they notice such delays or lack of muscle control, especially if the child previously appeared to have standard muscle control.

 Hypotonia is usually discovered within the first months of life.

-Since it is associated with many different underlying disorders, the doctor will seek to establish a family history as well as the child’s medical history.
+Since it is associated with many different underlying disorders, the doctor will seek to establish a family history and the child’s medical history.

-A physical examination will be performed, which usually includes a detailed examination of the nervous system and muscle function.
+A physical examination will be performed, which usually includes a detailed analysis of the nervous system and muscle function.

 The latter can be performed with instruments, such as lights and reflex hammers, and usually does not cause any pain to the child.

-Most disorders associated with hypotonia also cause other symptoms that, when taken together, suggest a specific disorder and the cause of the hypotonia.
+Most disorders associated with hypotonia also cause other symptoms that, when taken together, suggest a specific condition and the cause of the hypotonia.